georgeflanagin/parsec4/README.md

 except StopIteration as e:
   ...
 ```
-The meaning of the `Exception` is up to you.
+The meaning of the exception is up to you.

+There is a pre-existing `ParseError` that is reserved for use by Parsec,
+and it is raised when Parsec cannot continue.

 ### Specific new functions for specific uses